psychosphera/t5-xfile-deserializer/README.md

 1. Material Technique Sets
 2. Materials
 3. Images (textures)
+4. PhysPresets
+5. PhysConstraints
+6. XAnims
+7. XModels
+8. LightDefs
+9. String Tables
+10. RawFiles

 ### What can probably be deserialzed (untested)
-1. String Tables
-2. XGlobals
+1. XGlobals
-3. Raw Files
-4. Map Ents
+2. Map Ents
-5. Localize Entries
+3. Localize Entries

 ### What will soon be able to be deserialized (implemented but bugged)
 1. Destructibles